UAComputerScience/markturn-tjs186/Report.md

 $ # -G indicates the type of package to generate (DEB for debian)
 ```
 ### _Docker_
 Docker is a platform for developers to build, run and distribute applications with containers.
-Containerization is the use of containers to deploy applications and is a term commonly associated with docker-one of the most influential tools used in developement.
+Containerization is the use of containers to deploy applications and is a term commonly associated with docker-one of the most influential tools used in development.
 Docker can containerize very complex applications efficiently and effectively.
 Docker images are containers that include their own private file system and OS.
 Docker images can be set up and run easily and are extremely portable, meaning they can be built locally, deployed to the cloud and run anywhere there is internet access.
 In order to create an image, first install docker then create what is called a Dockerfile.
 - first create a Dockerfile (no extension) using something like 'touch' or 'subl' ...ect.
 - This is an example of a Dockerfile to create a docker image with an Ubuntu OS and various commands(to create a c++ build environment for markturn) it will run upon creation.